A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Introduction

-We devised a set of test problems of varying complexity for elliptic PDEs (including Poisson, linear elasticity, Neo-Hookean elasticity, incompressible elasticity, and Stokes).
-Our set includes common test problems: beam bending, beam twisting, driven cavity flow, planar domain with a hole, elasticity problems with singular solutions, as well as a large-scale benchmark of manufactured solutions~\cite{SALARI:2000:CVB} on $3\,200$ real-world, complex 3D models.
-Our model collection includes both CAD models and scanned geometries, providing a realistic sampling of analysis scenarios.
+We collected a set of test problems of varying complexity for elliptic PDEs (including Poisson, linear elasticity, Neo-Hookean elasticity, incompressible elasticity, and incompressible Stokes equations).
+Our set includes common simple test problems \revisionn{(where most of the hex-meshes are grids)}: beam bending, beam twisting, driven cavity flow, planar domain with a hole, elasticity problems with singular solutions, as well as a large-scale benchmark of manufactured solutions~\cite{SALARI:2000:CVB} on $3\,200$ \revisionn{automatically meshed}, real-world, complex 3D models.
+Our model collection includes both CAD models and scanned geometries, providing a realistic sampling of analysis scenarios. \revisionn{We use TetWild~\cite{Hu:2018:TMI,Hu2019fast} and MeshGems~\cite{code:meshgems} to generate the tetrahedral and hexahedral meshes respectively (we also included the state-of-the-art meshes from Hexalab~\cite{Bracci:2019:HNA}).}

+This combination of test models, 3D meshes for these models, elements and solvers is representative of many common FE application scenarios.

-Our study indicates that in most situations, quadratic tetrahedral elements are more efficient (i.e., require less time to compute a solution with a given accuracy) than Lagrangian elements on semi-structured hexahedral meshes, and are somewhat inferior to the performance of spline elements on regular lattices.
-Combined with available state-of-the-art robust meshing techniques, quadratic tetrahedral elements can be used to realize a ``black-box'' pipeline, without sacrificing performance compared to hexahedral elements, which require far more complex and less robust mesh generation.
+We quantify (to the best of our knowledge, for the first time) the overall performance differences between these two families of elements.
+Our main conclusion is that, while linear elements on triangular/tetrahedral meshes exhibit well-known problems, quadratic tetrahedral elements perform similarly or better (i.e., require similar or less time to compute a solution with a given accuracy) than Lagrangian elements on semi-structured hexahedral meshes, and are somewhat inferior (but still competitive, especially considering tetrahedral meshing is much faster and more robust) to the performance of spline elements on regular lattices when a direct solver is used.
+Combined with available state-of-the-art robust meshing techniques, quadratic tetrahedral elements are a good choice to realize a fully automatic pipeline,.e.g., for SciML applications, or shape optimization, without sacrificing performance compared to hexahedral elements, which require far more complex and less robust mesh generation.
+More detailed conclusions are presented in Section~\ref{sec:conclusions}.

-We emphasize that our study is limited to elliptic PDEs, and it may be possible that our conclusions will not extend to more challenging scenarios such as fracture, dynamics, shocks, or multi-physics simulations which we leave as future work.
+We emphasize that our study is limited to a specific set of PDEs, commonly used geometry-agnostic linear solvers, \revisionn{and state-of-the-art meshing algorithms}; we leave adding dynamic scenarios, multi-physics, \revisionn{different linear solvers}, and other extensions as future work -- the provided framework can be readily extended to these cases.
+We also note that adaptive refinement is simpler for hexahedral meshes and, as a consequence, adaptive geometric multigrid solvers are more readily available \cite{code:dealii}, although it is possible to develop similar solvers for tetrahedral meshes \cite{kohl2019hyteg}.
+While the outcome of our study should not be interpreted as a reason to favor tetrahedral discretizations in all situations (and there are applications of hexahedral meshes outside the scope of FEM discretizations, such as lattice structure design), it does point to the need for direct experimental evaluation of meshing strategies, in the context of specific target applications.